 Invest in Proper Height Safety Equipment

-Falls from ladders and scaffolding are the leading cause of serious injury for painters.
-Invest in proper scaffolding, harnesses, and safety equipment.
-Safe Work Australia has strict requirements for working at heights above 3 metres.
+Falls from ladders and scaffolding remain the leading cause of serious painter injuries.
+Invest in compliant scaffolding, safety harnesses, and stable access equipment.
+Safe Work Australia mandates fall prevention measures for any work above two metres.

 3

-Airless sprayers and professional spray equipment are expensive.
-Make sure they are insured for current replacement cost, not depreciated value.
+Airless sprayers and professional spray rigs are expensive.
+Insure them for current new replacement cost rather than depreciated value.
 Update your equipment schedule whenever you purchase new gear.

 4

-Tool theft from trade vehicles is a persistent problem.
-Fit deadlocks, use lockable racking, and park in secure areas.
-Good security measures may reduce your premium.
+Tool theft from trade vehicles is a persistent problem across Australia.
+Fit deadlocks, use lockable racking, and park in well-lit or secured areas.
+Good security practices may help reduce your premium.

 5

-Your business changes over time - new employees, higher turnover, different types of work.
-Review your insurance at each renewal to ensure your cover still matches your actual business needs.
+Your business evolves - new employees, higher turnover, different types of work.
+Review your insurance at each renewal to ensure cover still matches your actual operations and notify your insurer of significant changes mid-term.

 6